This chicken loaf recipe is a fun spin on traditional ground beef meatloaf. A healthy and comforting meal that’s 100% kid-friendly!

 - Let the meatloaf rest before you unmold it.
 Give the chicken loaf about 10 minutes to rest and develop its juices before you take it out of the loaf pan and slice into it with a knife.

 Ideas for Serving Chicken Loaf

-For a traditional all-American dinner, serve the chicken loaf alongside creamy mashed potatoes, roasted carrots, and french bread smeared with butter.
+For a traditional all-American dinner, serve the chicken loaf alongside creamy mashed potatoes, roasted carrots, buttery garlic green beans, and french bread smeared with butter.
 Or, serve the loaf as a classic Slavic appetizer sliced cold and alongside your favorite cheeses.